 }

-If track_id is blank and HASH_NULL_TRACK_ID=1, consumer builds a stable auto_<md5prefix> from title|url|id.
-If disabled it leaves an empty string.
+If track_id is blank and HASH_NULL_TRACK_ID=1, the consumer builds a stable auto_<md5prefix> from title|url|id.
+Leave it disabled and you'll store an empty string instead.

 Key Rules